stratum-mining/sv2-spec/07-Template-Distribution-Protocol.md

 ## 7.4 `RequestTransactionData` (Client -> Server)

-A request sent by the Job Negotiator to the Template Provider which requests the set of transaction data for all transactions (excluding the coinbase transaction) included in a block, as well as any additional data which may be required by the Pool to validate the work.
+A request sent by the Job Declarator to the Template Provider which requests the set of transaction data for all transactions (excluding the coinbase transaction) included in a block, as well as any additional data which may be required by the Pool to validate the work.

 | Field Name  | Data Type | Description                                            |
 | ----------- | --------- | ------------------------------------------------------ |